 Another key to future growth is developing mobile apps for distributing The Global Gospel.
 Even in third world countries where other technology is underdeveloped, smartphones are prolific.
 Through mobile apps, we can put The Global Gospel into the hands of smartphone users worldwide and connect them to our ministry partners.

-Download the GNPI App to check out our progress so far and consider partnering with us financially.
 Whether or not you’re able to join us as a financial contributor, we’d love for you to benefit from our work on The Global Gospel.
 Check out the links below to view these resources in different languages and feel free to download or share them:

 African French, Arabic-Ketab El Hayat, Arabic-Smith/VanDyke, Bahasa Indonesia, Bengali, Bosnian, Burmese, Cantonese, Crimean Tatar, English, Farsi, Gujarati, Hindi, Korean, Luganda, Malayalam, Mandarin, Marathi, Min Nan, Nepali, Punjabi, Russian, Sindhi, Spanish, Swahili, Tamil, Telugu, Turkish, Thai, Ukrainian, and Urdu.